Characterizing control between interacting subsystems with deep Jacobian estimation: Discussion

 \section{Discussion}

-\insettitle{Extended Jacobian estimation} A natural extension of JacobianODEs would add inductive biases for particular classes of dynamics.
+\insettitle{Extended Jacobian estimation} A natural extension of JacobianODE models would add inductive biases for particular classes of dynamics.
 For example, one could parameterize a negative definite matrix and thus ensure contracting dynamics \cite{beik-mohammadi2024-ncds}.
 Other extensions could include an L1 penalty to encourage sparsity, as well as the inclusion of known dynamic structure (e.g., hierarchical structure, low-rank structure, etc.).
 In neuroscience, connectomic constraints could be incorporated to capture interactions within a neural circuit.

-\insettitle{Limitations} A future challenge for JacobianODEs is partially observed dynamics.
+\insettitle{Limitations} A future challenge for JacobianODE models is partially observed dynamics.
 Recent work has identified that it is possible to learn latent embeddings that approximately recover the true state from partial observation \cite{ouala2020partial,gilpin2020deeprecon,lu2022recon,ozalp2023recon,young2023recon}.
 Jacobian-based dynamics learning has been performed in a latent space \cite{beik-mohammadi2024-ncds, jaffe2024elcd}, however it is unclear whether this translates to accurate Jacobian estimation, given the challenges related to automatic differentiation and Jacobian estimation presented here.
+We also note that reachability estimates depend sensitively on several factors: the alignment of cross-subsystem interactions and within-subsystem dynamics, the eigenvectors and eigenvalues of within-subsystem Jacobians, and the way activity propagates within each subsystem (see Appendix \ref{supp:control-v-comm}).
+While our method reliably captures broad trends in reachability over time, fine-grained, time-point-specific comparisons should be interpreted with caution.
+Finally, although JacobianODE models scale well to moderately high-dimensional systems, their performance in systems that are orders of magnitude larger than those considered here (e.g., recordings of thousands of neurons via calcium imaging) remains to be tested.
+In many practical settings, this may not be a limitation: neural representations during tasks often exhibit intrinsic dimensionalities comparable to those studied here, enabling JacobianODE models to operate in reduced dimensionality (see Appendix \ref{supp:dimensionality}).
+Notably, most models converged in under 45 minutes on a single GPU, suggesting favorable scaling (see Table \ref{tab:hyperparameters}).
+Future work should explore the viability of the method in higher dimensions, and assess whether dimensionality reduction strategies (such as latent state models or low-rank Jacobian approximations) can further improve scalability and accuracy.